Inaki double earns Athletic Basque derby win over Real Sociedad

 Los Leones celebrated with their fans at the end, the victory making amends for their recent Copa del Rey semi-final exit against Osasuna.

-Real Sociedad's defeat meant Quique Setien's Villarreal's surprise loss against Real Valladolid was not as costly as it might have been.
+Real Sociedad's defeat meant Quique Setien's Villarreal's surprise loss against Real Valladolid was not as costly as it might have been, although they were leapfrogged by Betis.

 Selim Amallah struck for the visitors in the second minute and Jawad El Yamiq doubled their lead after Villarreal's Samu Chukwueze had a goal disallowed for offside.